marulkan/cesnet-sentry/README.markdown

 ## Module Description

-This puppet module installs and setup Apache Sentry, a system for enforcing fine grained role based authorization to data and metadata stored on a Hadoop cluster.
+This puppet module installs and setup Apache Sentry - system for enforcing fine grained role based authorization to data and metadata stored on a Hadoop cluster.

 <a name="setup"></a>
 ## Setup